Nameo91/CV/README.md

 **Hats-on / Seoul, South Korea** (June 2013 to Dec 2019)
 _Franchise Headwear Store Owner_

-Responsible for managing and supervising shop operations providing maximum profitability
+Responsible for managing and supervising shop operations whilst increasing profitability
 - Controlling inventory to ensure sufficient stock, rotated and changed by season, shop specials and sales
 -	Hiring and training new staff members and managing staff schedules
 - Addressing complaints from customers if sales associates are unable to resolve them
-- Analysing trends to shop planning and organising special promotions, displays and events
+- Analysing trends for shop planning and organising special promotions, displays and events
 - Increased sales growth by 200% and was placed in the top 5 over 130 stores for sales volume
-- Implemented daily sales reports and quarterly reports to head office and participated design meeting for the next season
+- Presented daily sales reports and quarterly reports to head office which was then implemented to new design product roll out for next season and I have also participated in the design meeting

 **Daelim Corporation / Seoul, South Korea** (January 2012 to January 2013) <br>
 _Project Administrator_

-Responsible for administrative duties for the Philippines Refinery Master Plan 2 Project team managing project records, files and databases
+Responsible for administrative duties for the Philippines Refinery Master Plan 2 Project team
-- Performing administrative duties for the Philippines Refinery Master Plan 2 Project team
-- Supporting projects managers and engineers for accurate recording keeping and constant flow of office paperwork
-- Maintaining project records, files and databases, as well as developed and updated spreadsheet
+- Supporting projects managers and engineers for accurate and timely record keeping of documents and emails, as well as developing and updating spreadsheet
 - Demonstrated talent for quickly learning new tasks and completing assignments ahead of schedule while achieving high degree of accuracy

 ## Languages :loudspeaker: